Naman-Gujarathi/Apollo-FilterFlow/README.md

 **Phase 2:** Frontend Development and API Integration (Day 3-4) **Scope:**
 - Create the React.js frontend structure.
-- Develop components for the chat facility, filters panel, and results display.
+- Develop components for the chat facility, filters panel, and searchResults display.
 - Integrate the frontend with the backend API to send and receive filter data.

 **Timeline:**